WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

 From my experience, these performed sub-optimally with my data.
 I will discuss these methods in part II of my segmentation blog.

 **Note:** My segmentation findings in this blog are based on Cell Painting data.
-For more information on Cell Painting assays and what makes them unique, go through the [GitHub wiki](https://github.com/carpenterlab/2022_Cimini_NatureProtocols/wiki#morphological-image-feature-extraction-from-microscopy-data) from the Broad Institute.
+For more information on Cell Painting assays and what makes them unique, see the following [GitHub wiki](https://github.com/carpenterlab/2022_Cimini_NatureProtocols/wiki#morphological-image-feature-extraction-from-microscopy-data) from the Broad Institute.

 ## CellProfiler